mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 type PlayerScore = readonly [string, number, Date]; // tuple const ps: PlayerScore = ['Mark', 19, new Date()];
-//ps[1] = 20; // cannot assign read-only property
+//ps[1] = 20; // cannot assign to read-only element

 type Lines = string[];
 // Can't apply readonly to a type alias,
-// only on array and tuple literal types.
+// only to array and tuple literal types.
 //const lines: readonly Lines = ['one', 'two'];

 // Can apply to individual properties of object types.